AstralProtocol/astralprotocol/README.md

 ## Development

 ### Project setup
 This project uses yarn and lerna to manage packages and dependencies.
-To install dependencies for all packages in this repo:
+To install dependencies for all packages in this repo, go to root dir and run:
 ```
-$ yarn run bootstrap
+$ yarn install
 ```
 Then build all packages:
 ```